The-Singularity-Research/Video1-Qubit-Rotation/README.md

 ## Prerequisites

+### Programming Experience
+You will not need any programing experience.
+The vast majority of the coding that you will need to do will be explained in the tutorials.
+You will be able to get more comfortable with coding in Python as we go.
+So don't worry if you are not a professional programmer, it is not really needed.
+If you are really into coding and you're already familiar with Python, then you are a step ahead!
+All you need to do is learn linear algebra, quantum physics, and tensor products!

+### Anaconda and Jupyter
+To run the tutorial, we will need Jupyter Notebooks.
+You can get Jupyter by downloading the latest version of [Anaconda](https://www.anaconda.com/distribution/).
+You can also run Jupyter Lab right in your browser without having to downlaod anything.
+Most of our tutorials will run in [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+If you prefer to run Python scripts rather than the interactive environments provided by Jupyter Lab, we will provide Python Scripts as well.
+We will use terminal some, but not much, but feel free to convert everything over to those environments if you prefer.

+### Math

 We have included a [PDF document](https://github.com/The-Singularity-Research/Video1-Qubit-Rotation/blob/master/video1_qubit_rotation_latex.pdf) showing how to convert quantum circuit diagrams to linear algebra.

 For example, in the PennyLane tutorial, the following circuit diagram: